ukyoda/ogpParser/README.md

 ## Example

 From v0.5, we have supported to extract oEmbed information.
-We will use any href attribute in the link tag that has either types:
+To extract it, we will use any href attribute in the link tag that has either types:

 * `application/json+oembed`
 * `text/xml+oembed`